Skills & Plugins

 Install a skill by name with the ClawHub CLI.
 It drops the skill into your workspace and wires it in:

-npx clawdhub@latest install <skill-name>
+openclaw skills install <skill-name>

-You add capabilities by dropping a skill folder into ~/clawd/skills/ with a SKILL.md that describes the skill, its tools, and when the agent should use them.
+You add capabilities by dropping a skill folder into ~/.openclaw/workspace/skills/ with a SKILL.md that describes the skill, its tools, and when the agent should use them.
 No separate runtime—the agent reads the Markdown and follows the instructions.
 A step-by-step walkthrough is in the Creating Your First Skill tutorial; below is the minimal structure.

 Create the folder, then add SKILL.md:

-mkdir -p ~/clawd/skills/my-skill
+mkdir -p ~/.openclaw/workspace/skills/my-skill

 # My Custom Skill